-Leadership in Special & Inclusive Education (Graduate Certificate)
+Graduate Certificate in Leadership in Special and Inclusive Education

-The Leadership in Special & Inclusive Education Graduate Certificate helps position educators to lead change and innovation in special education.
-The certificate grounds leaders in special education policy and law, while exploring advancements in practice, research, and policy.
-Graduates will gain a deep understanding of inclusive practices and methods for implementation and reform.
+The Leadership in Special & Inclusive Education Graduate Certificate program helps position educators, leaders, and advocates to lead change and innovation in special education.
+The certificate grounds leaders in special education policy and law, while exploring advancements in systems change, research, and policy implementation.
+Graduates will gain a deep understanding of inclusive leadership and methods for reform.
 Further, they will be prepared to lead and influence systems change in a variety of state, district, and/or school settings.

 This certificate program prepares graduates to advance the rights of all students and confront biases about individuals and groups, including how those translate into identification and categorization of students.
 Program students will learn to identify and overcome the challenges of translating special education policies into socially just practice.
 The certificate requires completion of 4 specific courses.

 In order to be admitted to the online graduate certificate, a Bachelor’s degree is required.

 This program WILL NOT lead to any initial teacher licensure/certification or endorsement for the state of Kansas.
 State-by-state requirements vary.
 Completion of a graduate certificate is not a guarantee of licensure or endorsement of any kind.
 It is each student’s responsibility to determine the licensure and endorsement requirements in his or her state and to apply for the licenses or endorsements necessary for his or her career goals.